trustbit/nix-data-science-vm/README.md

 Check out this tweet by François Chollet, "Deep learning @google.
 Creator of Keras.
 Author of 'Deep Learning with Python'."

 <blockquote class="twitter-tweet" data-lang="en" data-theme="dark"><p lang="en" dir="ltr">Been working with Python for 13 years and I still occasionally end up with a hopelessly borked environment where I have to actually nuke and reinstall the Python interpreter.
-And yes, I use virtualenv</p>&mdash; François Chollet (@fchollet) <a href="https://twitter.com/fchollet/status/1617704787235176449?ref_src=twsrc%5Etfw">January 24, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+And yes, I use virtualenv</p>&mdash; François Chollet (@fchollet) <a href="https://twitter.com/fchollet/status/1617704787235176449?ref_src=twsrc%5Etfw">January 24, 2023</a></blockquote>

 By using Nix we turn the workspace into **reproducible, declarative and reliable systems**.
 Data scientists could safely apply their own configurations, while Ops could rebuild the entire fleet with the latest updates and security patches.